Maciej Lewenstein

-Maciej Lewenstein (born September 21, 1955 in Warsaw), is a Polish theoretical physicist, currently an ICREA professor at ICFO – The Institute of Photonic Sciences in Castelldefels near Barcelona.
-He is an author of over 800 scientific articles and 2 books, and recipient of many international and national prizes.
-In addition to quantum physics his other passion is music, and jazz in particular.
-His collection of compact discs and vinyl records includes over 9000 items.
+Maciej Lewenstein (born September 21, 1955) is a Polish theoretical physicist, currently working as an ICREA research professor at ICFO – The Institute of Photonic Sciences in Castelldefels near Barcelona.

 Education

-Maciej Lewenstein was born on 21 September 1955.
-He graduated at the Institute for Theoretical Physics at the University of Warsaw in 1978, with his diploma thesis about the superradiance phenomenon written under the supervision of Prof. Kazimierz Rzążewski.
-After one year of working as a scientific assistant at the ITP of University of Warsaw, he joined in 1979 the new Centre for Theoretical Physics of the Polish Academy of Sciences in Warsaw (CFT), newly formed by Prof. Iwo Białynicki-Birula.
-At CFT he started his PhD studies on applications of functional integration methods in quantum optics with Prof. K. Rzążewski.
-In 1981 he became a DAAD stipend holder at the Essen University.
-There, he completed his thesis under the joint supervision of Prof. Fritz Haake in 1983 with summa cum laude and the Prize of the University.
-In the years 1984-1986 he spent long term visits as a postdoc at Essen University with Prof. Haake working on statistical physics of disordered systems.
-After returning to Poland and becoming a faculty member of the CFT, he habilitated in 1986 at the Institute of Physics in Warsaw with a thesis on cavity quantum electrodynamics and intense laser-matter interactions.
+Maciej Lewenstein was born on 21 September 1955 in Warsaw.
+He graduated from the Institute for Theoretical Physics (ITP) at the University of Warsaw in 1978, completing his diploma thesis on the superradiance phenomenon under the supervision of Kazimierz Rzążewski.
+After working for one year as a scientific assistant at the ITP, he joined the newly formed Centre for Theoretical Physics of the Polish Academy of Sciences (CFT) in Warsaw in 1979, which was established by Iwo Białynicki-Birula.
+At the CFT, he began his PhD studies on the applications of functional integration methods in quantum optics with Rzążewski.
+In 1981, he received a DAAD scholarship to study at the University of Essen.
+There, he completed his doctoral thesis under the joint supervision of Fritz Haake in 1983, graduating summa cum laude and receiving the Prize of the University.

+From 1984 to 1986, he worked as a postdoctoral researcher at the University of Essen alongside Haake, focusing on the statistical physics of disordered systems.
+After returning to Poland and becoming a faculty member at the CFT, he completed his habilitation in 1986 at the Institute of Physics of the Polish Academy of Sciences with a thesis on cavity quantum electrodynamics and intense laser–matter interactions.